 Suprtool expects all strings to be surrounded by a pair of single or double quotes (' or ").
 When Suprtool knows the length of a field, it pads strings with trailing spaces.
-For example,
+For example, quote mark inside the string.
+Suprtool offers two solutions:

-'''

->define long,1,125 {125 character field}

->extract long="abcef" {Suprtool adds 120 spaces}

->if long="abcde" {Suprtool checks for trailing spaces}

-'''

-Suprtool accepts the null string.
-Suprtool pads it with spaces, so this is an easy way to see if a field is blank:
+''' >define long,1,125 {125 character field} >extract long="abcef" {Suprtool adds 120 spaces} >if long="abcde" {Suprtool checks for trailing spaces} Suprtool accepts the null string.
+Suprtool pads it with spaces, so this is an easy way to see if a field is blank: >if name = "" {if name is blank} One problem with any tool that accepts strings is how to include a '''

-'''

->if name = "" {if name is blank}

-'''